Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/modules/03-supporting-services/README.md

    cd ../03-supporting-services
    ```

+1. Open the terraform.tfvars file in that folder and provide the correct values for the placeholders in `<>`

 1. Create the regional resources that the Azure Container Apps platform and its applications will be dependent on.

 ```bash